-The main benefit of owning common stock is the voice that it gives you in addition to the earning potential.
-Common stocks give you partial ownership in a company, which typically comes with the legal right to vote in major corporate decisions such as in appointing the board of directors or approving mergers.
+Common stock is a security that represents ownership in a corporation.
+The main benefit of common stock is its earning potential.
+An added benefit is that it also gives you a voice.
+Common stocks give you partial ownership in a company, so you have the right to vote in major corporate decisions.

-While preferred stocks do not give you any voting rights in a company’s decisions, its main feature is guaranteed dividends, in this case, preferred dividends.
-Unlike common dividends, preferred dividends must be paid out on preferred stock at a predetermined fixed rate as long as the company declares dividends.
+Unlike common stock, preferred stock ownership does not give you voting rights in company decisions.
+However, they do offer preferred dividends that must be paid out at a predetermined fixed rate as long as the company declares dividends.

-In most cases, it’s more beneficial to own cumulative preferred stock than non-cumulative preferred stocks.
-When it comes to cumulative preferred dividends, you’ll be guaranteed to be paid all your dividends at the predetermined fixed rate even if you are not paid as initially scheduled.
-As a result, you’re most likely to receive future lump sum payments if you do not get periodic dividend payments for the current period.
+In most cases, it’s more beneficial to own cumulative preferred stock over non-cumulative preferred stocks.
+Cumulative preferred stocks guarantee to pay dividends at the predetermined fixed rate, even if you are not paid per the initial schedule.
+As a result, you will likely receive future lump sum payments if you do not receive your periodic dividend payments for the current period.

-With non-cumulative preferred dividends, the company is not obligated to pay you in the future if it doesn’t issue dividends for any given reason.
-For instance, if the company decides not to pay dividends and instead use the profits to reinvest in equipment, the company doesn’t have any obligation to pay you at a later date if you own non-cumulative preferred stock.
-As such, it’s important to target cumulative preferred stock.
+With non-cumulative preferred dividends, the company is not obligated to pay you in the future if it doesn’t issue dividends.
+For instance, if the company decides not to pay dividends and instead use the profits to reinvest in equipment, they are not obligated to pay you at a later date if you own non-cumulative preferred stock.

-Here’s a perfect example of preferred dividends.
-Let’s assume that Michael Orange owns 200 shares of cumulative preferred stock in BlahBlah Corporation.
-The par value of the stock when he bought it was $100 and the predetermined dividend rate is 6%.
+Let’s walk through an example of preferred dividends.
+We will assume that Michael owns 200 shares of cumulative preferred stock.
+The par value of the stock when he bought it was $100 and the predetermined dividend rate was 8%.

 The company will pay Michael 8% (predetermined dividend rate) x $100 (par value) x 200 (shares) = $1600.
 If the company didn’t pay Michael in the last two years for whatever reason, he’ll stand a chance of earning cumulative preferred dividends of $1,600 (annual dividends) x 2 (number of years) = $3,200.